shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Oh!
 That’s my sister calling.
 I have to go.”

 Fisher hopped out of the boat.
 “Ok.
-Say hi to Magystra for me if you see her.”
+Say hi to Majestra for me if you see her.”

 “Ok.”